Planck 2018 results. IV. Diffuse component separation: Polarized foregrounds

 Additionally, we impose a spatial smoothness prior on both synchrotron and thermal dust emission to reduce noise-induced degeneracies between the various components.
 This takes the form of a Gaussian smoothing kernel with $40\arcm$ FWHM for synchrotron emission and $10\arcm$ FWHM for thermal dust emission.
 The widths of these priors are chosen to match the resolution at which the data have a significant signal-to-noise ratio; see Appendix~\ref{app:commander} for further details.

-Given this model, the top panels in Fig.~\ref{fig:comm_pol_residuals} show residual maps of the form $\vec d_{\nu} - \vec s_{\nu}$ for each \Planck\ frequency map, all smoothed to a common resolution of $40\arcm$.
+Given this model, the top panels in Fig.~\ref{fig:comm_pol_residuals} show residual maps of the form data minus model ($\vec d_{\nu} - \vec s_{\nu}$) for each \Planck\ frequency map, all smoothed to a common resolution of $40\arcm$.
 The colour scales cover $\pm20\muK$ for the LFI channels, and $\pm5\muK$ for the HFI channels.
 Ideally, each of these maps should be consistent with instrumental noise alone, and for the three LFI channels this appears to be a reasonable approximation.
 The only clearly visible artefacts in these maps correspond to regions of high foreground amplitudes, which most likely are due to a low level of residual temperature-to-polarization leakage, for instance from bandpass mismatch between individual detectors.
+In particular, the sharp morphology of the Galactic plane residuals corresponds to the shape of temperature foregrounds, not polarization foregrounds.

 In contrast, significant large-scale residuals may be seen at all four HFI frequencies, with patterns typically aligning with the \Planck\ scanning strategy.
 Collectively, these features correspond to effective calibration uncertainties that couple the CMB dipole and foregrounds to the reconstructed CMB polarization signal.
 Although these residuals are significant, their amplitudes are almost an order of magnitude smaller than in the 2015 data.
 Moreover, the latest end-to-end simulations describe the residuals to a high level of precision \citep{planck2016-l03}.